ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

 ### Diagram

-The easiest way to understand the KVScheduler is through a graphical visualization.
-In the following diagram we show how the scheduler interacts with the layers above and below.
-A minimalistic graph sketch shows both the dependency and derivation relations using [Bridge Domain][bd-cfd] as an example, together with a pending value (of unspecified type) waiting for some interface to be created first.
+The following diagram shows the interactions between the scheduler and the layers above it and below it.
+Using [Bridge Domain][bd-cfd] as an example, the diagram shows both the dependency and the derivation relationships, together with a pending value (of unspecified type) waiting for some interface to be created first.